lhkowalski/hack-2025-stress-testing-ai-compliance/README.md

 An independent model was used as the judge of the response, deciding if the answer from the assistant was truthfull, deceptive, evasive or if the assistant refused to answer.

+We also experimented some different scenarios, like escalation questions asking for the model to reasure the last statement.

 The code has support to use models from both OpenAI and Anthropic.
 We experimented with temperature `0.8` and tested with different numbers of iterations.

 ## Results